The Building Professionals Board provides a range of checklists and templates to assist certifiers and councils.

 - Apply for a conflict of interest exemption

-- Certificate of compliance for a swimming pool or spa pool: available to users of the NSW Swimming Pool Register - contact the Office of Local Government for access.
+- Certificate of compliance for a swimming pool: template available to users of the Swimming Pool Register - contact the Office of Local Government.

 The Department of Planning and Environment publishes resources to help certifiers assess complying development applications, including template letters for neighbour notification.